 Many administrators clearly felt that the benefits of soda contracts outweigh the risks, and in 2006 the Alliance for a Healthier Generation spearheaded an agreement with beverage groups to sell only water, juices, and non-diet soda in elementary and middle schools.
+In addition, a federal law that went into effect in 2014 banned soda and junk food in elementary through middle schools.
 At a time when 20.5 percent of children aged 12 to 19 are overweight, soda no longer seems quite so harmless.
 Nobody believes that soft drinks are the only cause of obesity among young people, but sugary drinks can definitely help pile on the pounds, says Melinda Sothern, Ph.D., an exercise physiologist and childhood obesity specialist from Louisiana State University.
 (Sothern is the co-author of Trim Kids, a weight-loss guide for overweight children and their parents.)

 Age 9, 300 pounds